-- an official birth certificate or other document for age verification purposes in kindergarten and first grade (examples: U.S. or foreign birth certificate; religious, hospital, or physician’s statement; baptismal certificate; adoption record; previously verified school records; or other record acceptable to the school principal).
+- an official birth certificate or other document for age verification purposes in kindergarten and 1st grade (examples: U.S. or foreign birth certificate; religious, hospital, or physician’s statement; baptismal certificate; adoption record; previously verified school records; or other record acceptable to the school Principal).
 Failure of the parent/legal guardian to provide a birth certificate will not deny, nor delay, a student’s enrollment.

-- proof of residence (falsification of residency is prohibited by Alabama Law [Section 13A-10-109])
+- proof of residence (see ESTABLISHING RESIDENCY section below) of the parent(s), legal custodian(s), and/or legal guardian(s)s to show residency in the school zone.
+Falsification of residency is prohibited by Alabama Law [Section 13A-10-109]).

 - recent report card or release from last school attended

-- valid social security number – providing a social security number for school enrollment purposes is completely voluntary and failure to do so will not deny, nor delay, a student’s enrollment.
-The use of a social security number is solely for the purpose of identification of a student in our student management system.
-A unique identification number can be assigned by the local school system for any student whose parent/legal guardian do not wish to provide that information.
+- valid social security number – NOTE: providing a social security number for school enrollment purposes is completely voluntary and failure to do so will not deny, nor delay, a student’s enrollment.

 - verification from Principal of transferring school that the student is not currently suspended or expelled

 - complete enrollment/transfer form

 - exceptions may be granted as provided in Alabama statutes and federal law